mocs524/greybus-spec/source/device_class.rst

-The Greybus Lights Set Flash Strobe request payload contains three 1-byte values that represents light_id, channel_id and the strobe state to be set.
-If state is 0 means disable, 1 means enable.
-Any other value shall be considered invalid.
+The Greybus Lights Set Flash Strobe request payload contains three 1-byte values that represents light_id, channel_id and the strobe state to be set. <GYBS.R.0316.001>If state is 0 means disable, 1 means enable.
+Any other value shall be considered invalid.</GYBS.R.0316.001>
+See table
 :num:`table-lights-set-flash-strobe-request`.

 .. figtable::